confluentinc/workshop-tableflow-databricks/labs/LAB2_cloud_deployment/LAB2.md

 🎉 **Congratulations!** You've successfully deployed the complete infrastructure foundation for River Hotels' AI-powered marketing pipeline!

-### What You've Achieved

-In this lab, you have:

-- ✅ **Deployed Production-Scale Infrastructure**: Provisioned 40+ cloud resources across AWS, Confluent Cloud, and Databricks using Terraform
-- ✅ **Validated Multi-Cloud Integration**: Confirmed that all platforms are properly connected, secured, and ready for data streaming

 ## ➡️ What's Next

 Resume your journey in **[LAB 3: Data Generation](../LAB3_data_generation/LAB3.md)**.